 In the art world, NFTs show records of the original artist or seller.
 They also enable us to see the selling price and how many times the artwork has been sold (and to who).

-In the same way, block chain technology can help us trace the movement of goods along a supply chain.
-This is useful for industries looking to track food and perishable items, luxury goods, automobile parts, and the use of recyclable and sustainable material.
+In the same way, blockchain technology can help us trace the movement of goods along a supply chain.
+This is useful for industries looking to track food and perishable items, luxury goods, automobile parts, and the use of recyclable and sustainable materials.

-This transparency and accountability has huge ramifications for more ethical business activity.
+This transparency and accountability have huge ramifications for more ethical business activity.